torch/threads/README.md

 <a name='threads.serialization'/>
 #### Threads.serialization(pkgname) ####
-Specify which serialization scheme which should be used.
+Specify which serialization scheme should be used.
 This function should be called (if you want a particular serialization) before calling [threads.Threads()](#threads.Threads) constructor.